Skip to content

 Some of the following commands change the state of the local git repository, specifically the gh-pages branch, and possibly the origin remote!

-If you need to locally deploy a new version and preview it, you have to modify the gh-pages branch:
+If you need to deploy a new version locally and preview it, you must modify the gh-pages branch:

 Locally Deploying a New Version